Section 6-17 Amendments.

 means whatsoever without first obtaining permission from the city manager.
 Upon receipt of an

-the inspection, the director of water and light shall provide written findings to the city manager.
+director of water and light shall provide written findings to the city manager.
+After giving

-After giving consideration to the reports, and to any other matter involved in such removal which
+consideration to the reports, and to any other matter involved in such removal which might

-might concern the safety or welfare of the public, or public or private property, the city manager
+concern the safety or welfare of the public, or public or private property, the city manager may

-3408.4 Not to stand on street longer than six hours: No buildings or structures
+Not to stand on street longer than six hours: No buildings or structures shall be allowed

 to stand in the streets of the city in one block for a longer period than six (6) hours, except for